kimborgen/simple-pomodoro/README.md

 Click on window to start or pause the timer

+Click on window after timer has reached zero to start pause timer

-Double click on window to reset the timer
+Double click on window at any time to reset the timer back to 25 minutes

 ## How to install
 For now you have to use the development version: